Tarocco/Platformer-Game-Demo-01/README.md

 Credits
 -----

-Roaring Fangs libraries belong to Roaring Fangs LLC
+Roaring Fangs libraries belong to Roaring Fangs Entertainment

 Arthur sprites belong to MakingBelieve, Cave Story developed by and property of Pixel